MOAMSA/Medical-Cost-Clustering/README.md

-# Clustering using Insurance Dataset (Medical Charge)
+# Clustering using Insurance Dataset (Medical Charges)
 Health insurance which covers the whole or a part of the risk of a person incurring medical expenses, spreading the risk over a large number of persons.
 We will apply Exploratory Data Analysis to be familiarized with the data.
 Then, we will implement K-Means and Hierarchical algorithms to divide the data point to some group with similar properties.
 The Table of content is as follow:
 + About the Insurance Dataset
 + Methodology